-Section number 8 Page 6 Occion number . i ago Rest Hill Cemetery, Wilson County, TN
+Section number 8 Page 6

+Rest Hill Cemetery, Wilson County, TN

 By the 1930s, a second African-American cemetery, Greenwood Cemetery, had opened on West Adams Avenue.
-Ben T. Caruthers established it in 1933 as a more modern, fully landscaped, counterpart to the unplanned Rest Hill Cemetery.
-Although many blacks chose the new cemetery as a final resting place, Rest Hill continued to have burials in the following decades.
+Ben T. Caruthers established it in 1933 as a more modern, fully landscaped, counterpart to the unplanned Rest Hill Cemetery, Although many blacks chose the new cemetery as a final resting place, Rest Hill continued to have burials in the following decades.
 Indeed, the last recorded burial, noted in the February 1992 fieldwork, took place in 1991.

-However, the upkeep of the cemetery was sporadic from 1945 1991.
-A Dr. Kelly became cemetery sexton in 1946, but by 1954 records indicate that no one had responsibility the property.
-Four years later, maintenance οf the cemetery committee again approached the city for assistance in maintaining property.
-Regular meetings of the cemetery committee took 1962, when documentary records of the cemetery's place until Two single entries concerning small city donations were recorded in 1976 and 1981.
-Otherwise, it appears that Rest Hill Cemetery received little regular maintenance until 1989 when Wilson County Civic League, the primary civil rights organization in the community which was established in 1936, became actively concerned about the cemetery.
+However, the upkeep of the cemetery was sporadic from 1945 to 1991.
+A Dr. Kelly became cemetery sexton in 1946, but by 1954 no one had responsibility records indicate that for the maintenance of the property.
+Four years later, the cemetery committee again approached the city for assistance in maintaining property.
+Regular meetings of the cemetery committee took the place until 1962, when documentary records of the cemetery's upkeep end.
+Two single entries concerning small city donations were recorded in 1976 and 1981.
+Otherwise, it appears that Rest Hill Cemetery received little regular maintenance until 1989 when the Wilson County Civic League, the primary civil rights organization in the community which was established in 1936, became actively concerned about the cemetery.